markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 #### Code for Creating a human readable message with the results

 Given the sorted results, it is straightforward to then construct a message that summarizes what the model predicted.
 This can be logged or pushed to SNS (and on to SMS).
 If the model's prediction confidence is beyond a configurable threshold, the message definitively states the bird species.
-Otherwise, it shows the confidence level of the top two species.
+Otherwise, it shows the confidence level of the top two most likely species.
 The S3 object key is included in the message to support viewing of the cropped image that was used as input.
 A useful extension to this lab would be to provide a signed URL as part of the message that would let the user be one click away from seeing the bird that was sent to the model inference.

 ```
 msg = ''